vuejs-translations/docs-cs/QUESTIONS.md

 4. Where to translate "Search" in Algolia search input?
 5. Do translate names/descriptions in /ecosystem/themes/themes.json?
 6. DO translate introduction texts in /parters/partners.json?
+7. How to change font-family?
+We need something else for national-alphabet specific characters...